MinhKhangTran/next-mongo-vok-app-v2/README.md

 6. User can comment other vocabularies/ Rate other vocabularies based on difficulty
 7. User can mark them as favorite
 8. User can search for vocabularies
+9. Do some SEO Stuffs and 404 page
-9. Lauch on Vercel
+10. Lauch on Vercel
     - add db into next.config.js
     - deploy app
     - add env variables to vercel